NLKNguyen/nd00333-capstone/README.md

 We use the same train data that has only time and close price column to build the forecasting model.
 Here we configure a forecasting task for Azure AutoML and submit the experiment.

+In the ForecastingParameters, we set the time column name the same as the `time` column in our train data.
+Because the training data is in daily period, we set the frequency as daily, `freq='D'`.
+Finally, we set the forecast horizon as `20` days in the future that we plan to train the model for.
+In practice, we don't need nor want a very long forecast into the future price because it will not be accurate in a highly volatile financial system such as cryptos.
+As soon as we have new price data, we should train again.

+The supplied train data only contains `time` column and a target column `close` price in order to only do univariate forecasting.

+Regarding the evaluation metric, we pick the default for AutoML forecasting task which is `normalized_root_mean_squared_error`, but afterward we can extract `root_mean_squared_error` that is part of the available metrics of the trained model because we need to compare with the HyperDrive model on the same metric.

+The rest of the configurations for the AutoML is not domain specific and can be changed as will.
+That only gives room for the experiment.

 #### Configure and submit an AutoML experiment
 ![](img/2021-09-26-15-27-51.png)